-- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A above, obtain ethics documentation from management, and: - i.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and: - Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
 42:1170. - Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.

-Results of procedure: One selected employee did not complete one hour of ethics training.
+Results of procedure: Three of the five selected employees/officials did not complete one hour of ethics training during the year.